Updated July 2012

-Norwich University takes positive action to insure that all applicants for admissions or for employment are considered, and students and employees are treated in compliance with applicable laws and regulations governing non-discrimination on the basis of gender, race, ethnicity, national origin, color, religion, disability, sexual orientation, age or veteran’s status.
+Norwich University takes positive action to insure that all applicants for admissions or for employment are considered, and students and employees are treated in compliance with applicable laws and regulations governing non-discrimination on the basis of gender, gender identity, race, ethnicity, national origin, color, religion, disability, sexual orientation, age, genetic information or veteran’s status.
 Provisions of this section prohibiting discrimination on the basis of sexual orientation shall not be construed to change the definition of family or dependents in employee benefit plans.

 The successful implementation of this policy is the responsibility of every member of the University community.
 Discriminatory harassment of any form undermines this important commitment and is not appropriate or acceptable within the university community and will not be tolerated.

 Scope of Policy